 Farming has been a part of Boone Hall Plantation for over three centuries.
 We’re very proud of that heritage.
 There aren’t many farms left in this country that can make that claim.
 The agricultural arm of the plantation today is known as Boone Hall Farms.
 It is located on 120 acres of some of the richest coastal farmland in the state.
 There’s something about that black dirt combined with today’s safe farming practices and a staff whose dedication is second to none…that comes together to produce some of the healthiest freshest produce available anywhere.
 We work closely with agents from the Clemson Extension Service to grow a wide variety of produce in the spring, summer, and fall that have become essential parts of family dinner tables all over the Lowcountry.

-We are also very proud and grateful that both the farm and the CSA program were voted winners in their perspective categories by the readers of The City Paper for the last several years.
-It’s nice recognition, but more importantly, it validates that we are doing some of the right things and at Boone Hall Farms, we believe farming and community involvement go hand in hand.
+We are also very proud and grateful that the farm has been voted as “Best Local Farm” by the readers of The City Paper for the last several years.
+It’s nice recognition, but more importantly, it validates that we are doing some of the right things and at Boone Hall Farms, we believe farming and community involvement go hand in hand